 6. Seamless Transition

 Following on from the above trend and taking it to the next level is the seamless transition.
 Blurring the boundaries even further by utilising the same materials inside and outside.
 The buzz-term in the home and garden design industry at the moment is “Biophilic Design”.
 Which I’ll be honest is a terrible sounding name but I promise is an interesting concept…

-For those unfamiliar with the term it is basically architectural design that increases the connection to nature.
+For those unfamiliar with the term, it is basically architectural design that increases the connection to nature.
 Making the ‘flow’ from inside the home to outside as seamless and natural as possible.
-Of course you need large sliding glass doors to truly achieve it.
+Of course, you need large sliding glass doors to truly achieve it.
 The space has to feel/open up as one.
-But once you have that in place there’s a few design tricks that will help to further create a seamless transition.
+But once you have that in place there are a few design tricks that will help to further create a seamless transition.

 One of the easiest ways to achieve this trend is to arrange the furniture on the patio and adjoining room as if it is one space.
 If you also utilise the same materials, accessories, soft furnishing, etc it will further pull the space together.
 However, the real trick to getting it spot on for Lazy Susan is the flooring.
 There's some great timber and ceramic options that can be used inside and outside the home such as Grange Grey Matt Floor Tile from Tile Mountain.
 Their photo (shown above) captures the seamless transition trend to absolute perfection.